myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 Time Travel appears to have been a little known feature of [PostgreSQL] that [fell out of favour as of version `6.2`](http://www.postgresql.org/docs/6.3/static/c0503.htm).
 This feature effectively provided row-level version history
-- a paper trail of all your changes to data in a table - something useful when it comes to auditing, providing version history to users etc.  This post covers how to achieve Time Travel-esque behaviour using [AWS' PostgreSQL RDS] via triggers.
+- a paper trail of all your changes to data in a table - useful when it comes to auditing, providing version history to users etc.  This post covers how to achieve Time Travel-esque behaviour using an [AWS PostgreSQL RDS] instance via triggers.

 ## Background